 Written Notice for Lease Termination with Legal Cause

-In Virginia, landlords are prohibited from evicting tenants without any legal reason.
-Here are the legal grounds for evicting a tenant in Virginia:
+Under Virginia eviction laws, owners are prohibited from evicting tenants without any legal reason.
+Here are the legal grounds for evicting a tenant from your property in Virginia:

-- End of lease agreement or no lease agreement.
+- End of agreement or no written lease agreement.

-Landlords may evict a tenant if they fail to pay rent on time.
+Owners may evict a tenant if they fail to notice to pay rent on time.
 In Virginia, rent is considered late the day after its due date.
-Landlords must provide five days’ notice to pay the rent or vacate the property.
-After five days, the landlord can move forward with the eviction process if the tenant remains at the property without paying the amount due.
+Owners must provide five days’ notice to pay the rent or vacate the premises.
+After five days since the eviction notice, the landlord can move forward with the eviction process if the tenant remains at the premises without paying the amount due.

-If a Virginia tenant remains at the property with no lease or even after the lease has ended, landlords must terminate the lease by serving a 30-day notice to move out for people on a month-to-month tenancy.
+If a Virginia tenant remains at the rental with no agremeent or even after the tenancy has ended, the landlord must terminate the agreement by serving a 30-day notice to move out for people on a month-to-month tenancy.
 After the written notice expires, the landlord can proceed with the eviction if the tenant refuses to vacate the premises.

-Renters may also be evicted if they violate any provisions in the lease or rental agreement or if they did not comply with the Virginia Residential Landlord-Tenant Act.
-If the violation can be fixed, the landlord should give the tenant a 30-day notice to fix the issue within 21 days.
+A tenant may also be evicted if they violate any provisions in the rental agreement or if they did not comply with the Virginia Residential Landlord-Tenant Act.
+If the violation can be fixed and the tenant makes a request to resolce the issue, the landlord should give the tenant a 30-day notice to fix the issue within 21 days.

 For violations that cannot be fixed, the landlord must give a 30-day notice to move out.
-If the tenant does not comply, the landlord can start the eviction process.
+If the tenant does not comply with the notice, the landlord can start the evictions process.

-Landlords can also evict tenants who are involved in illegal activities.
-Landlords are not mandated to serve renters with prior written notice.
-If the reason for eviction is due to illegal activity, landlords may immediately file an eviction case.
-Illegal activities include committing a criminal or willful act, being involved in illegal drugs, and any acts of violence that affect the health and safety of another person.
+Owners can also evict renters who are involved in unlawful activities.
+Owners are not mandated to serve renters with prior written notice.
+If the reason for eviction is due to illegal activity, owners may immediately file an eviction case.
+Illegal activities include committing a criminal or willful act, being involved in illegal drugs, and any acts of violence that affect the health and safety of another individual.

 Serving a Tenant with an Eviction Notice in Virginia

-- Nonpayment of rent: Five-day notice to pay or vacate the premises.
+- Nonpayment of rent: Five-day notice to pay the unpaid rent or vacate the premises.

-- No lease/end of lease: Seven-day notice to quit for weekly rent, and a 30-day notice to quit for monthly rent.
+- No lease/end of lease: Seven-day notice period to quit weekly rent, and a 30-day notice to quit for monthly rent.

 - Lease violations: Thirty-day notice to cure or vacate.